H3AR7B3A7/BestPractices/Agile.md

 - Establish the release goal
 - Identify a target release date
-- Review the product backlog and product roadmap to determine the highest-priority user stories that support the release goal (the minimum marketable features)
+- Review the product backlog and product roadmap to determine the highest-priority user stories supporting the release goal (the minimum marketable features)
 - Refine the user stories in the release goal
 - Estimate the number of sprints needed, based on the scrum team's velocity
 - Identify work necessary to release that can't be completed within a sprint, if necessary, and determine how long it should be